-The brand equity scores are calculated by averaging the ratings for leadership, innovation, fits needs, pay more, and likelihood to purchase in the next year.
-The attributes are rated on a ten point agree scale, where 1 is strongly disagree and 10 is strongly agree.
+The brand equity scores are calculated by averaging the ratings for leadership, innovation, fit needs, pay more, and likelihood to purchase in the next year.
+The attributes are rated on a ten-point agree scale, where 1 is strongly disagrees and 10 is strongly agrees.

 Importance of Attributes When Selecting a Brand

 Quality is more important than price when selecting a brand.
 Trust also plays a critical role in the decision-making process.